MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/how-office-365-validates-the-from-address.md

 ## Override From address enforcement

 To bypass the From address requirements for inbound email, you can use the IP Allow List (connection filtering) or mail flow rules (also known as transport rules) as described in [Create safe sender lists in Office 365](create-safe-sender-lists-in-office-365.md).
-However, as with any exceptions to spam filtering, we recommend that you don't do this because these exceptions can open your organization to spoofing and other attacks.

 You can't override the From address requirements for outbound email that you send from Office 365.
 In addition, Outlook.com will not allow overrides of any kind, even through support.